Race Rules & Regulations

 Attention should be paid to brakes, steering, wheels, inflation pressure, tire condition, chain, and pedals.
 Pedals should be inspected for sharp edges and appropriate measures taken (such as duct taping) to prevent cutting injuries should the pedals hit the athlete’s legs.

 The openings at the ends of the handle bars must be securely plugged.
 “Bar Ends” (plastic caps) can be purchased at any bike shop.
 This is a safety item in the event of a fall.
-Bikes with unplugged handle bar ends will not be allowed in the triathlon.
+Bikes with unplugged handle bar ends will not be allowed.
 All bikes will be inspected.

 Transition and Finish Corral Areas